Zhong-Lab-UCSD/HiFislides/README.md

-## 5. annotate HIFISLIDE R2 reads by genes/transcripts
+## 5. annotate HIFISLIDE R2 reads by genes

 Two different strategies were applied.
 (1) we used STAR to align HIFISLIDE R2 reads to genome and then used bedtools to obtain annotated genes per HIFISLIDE-mapped genomic locus.